AmaanHUB/Agile-Scrum-And-Kanban/README.md

 * S - Small (so can fit within an iteration)
 * T - Testable (in theory, even if there is not available test yet)

+### The 3 Amigos
+The main perspectives used to examine an section of work before, during, and after development:
+* Business
+	* What problem are we trying to solve?
+* Development
+	 * How might we build a solution to solve that problem?
+* Testing
+	* What about this, what could possibly happen?
 ## Epic Stories

 In short, an epic is a body of work that can be broken down into specific tasks (user stories) based upon the needs and requests of customers or end users.
 They can be a helpful way to organise work and create a hierarchy so that work can be broken down into shippable pieces so that large projects can get done on time and can continue to be shipped to customers on a regular basis.